 The new Number One in Professional Wrestling…

 These are the results from WCW Saturday Night, being held by World Championship Wrestling.
-It is being held in front of 17,459 people at Key Arena in Seattle, Washington.
+It is being held in front of 20,500 people at DCU Center in Worcester, Massachussets.

-“Get ready for the plundah and the wheelin and deelin, right here on the mothership baybay!!!”
+“Get ready for the plundah and the wheelin and deelin, right here on the muthaship baybay!!!”

 Schiavone says that tonights episode could become the greatest and most explosive night in the history of our sport…

 World Championship Wrestling is the new Number One in Professional Wrestling

 For the Cruiserweight match we had Mikey Tenay and Chris Cruise replacing Tony Schiavone and Dusty Rhodes at the broadcast booth.

 WCW continues to bring in all these international superstars, with amazing high flying skillsets.

 The son of luchador Fuerza Guerrera, Juventud Guerrera — Spanish for “youth warrior” first made a name for himself in AAA.
 His arsenal, filled to the brim with breathtaking dives and capped off with a picture-perfect 450 Splash, made him an instant favorite of lucha fans.
 Guerrera broke out during a rivalry with another young daredevil named Rey Mysterio Jr. The two matched perfectly in the ring, their high-risk acrobatics complementing each other and dazzling crowds around Mexico.